 The important terms

-What I’ve noticed though, is that when you commoditize a field of engineering, the previous scientific terms start to live their own lives.
-Also, I have noticed that some of these terms have a slightly different meaning in different languages.
+What I’ve noticed, though, is that when you commoditize a field of engineering, the previous scientific terms start to live their own lives.
+Also, I have noticed that some of these terms have slightly different meanings in different languages.
 Below I will try to define some key terms that you may see out there.
-Some of the terms apply mainly to the traditional photogrammetry and some apply more to the low altitude photogrammetry.
+Some of the terms apply mainly to traditional photogrammetry and some apply more to the low-altitude photogrammetry.
 Don’t worry, I will explain it all to you!

 True Orthophoto, on the other hand, is processed using Digital Surface Model that maps every shape and object visible on the ground (including vegetation and man-made objects).
 True Orthophoto gives a vertical view of the earth’s surface, eliminating building tilting and allowing a view of nearly any point on the ground.

 Traditionally measuring Digital Surface Model has been extremely difficult and expensive.
 It is typically done using LiDAR or ground measurements.
 On the other hand, Digital Terrain Models were widely available based on generalized countrywide elevation models.
 Therefore, True Orthophotos used to be very expensive to make and hardly available.
 These two products typically refer to the traditional airborne photogrammetry because, according to the standards in many countries, they are required to be done using a metric camera and perfectly nadir images.
 It is, however, typically not the case in low-altitude drone photogrammetry.

 The product of drone photogrammetry is typically called orthomosaic.
 In reality, an orthomosaic is similar to True Orthophoto (as it is generated using Digital Surface Model), but typically not based on a metric camera (in which focal length and internal dimensions are precisely known and calibrated), as these are expensive and not widely available for UAVs.
 Additionally, orthomosaics can be generated based on both nadir and oblique imagery.